czcorpus/kontext/INSTALL.md

 The *conc_persistence* plugin allows storing these parameters into a database and return a placeholder code which is then passed via URL.

+<a name="plugin_subc_restore"></a>

+### The "subc_restore" plug-in

+This plug-in is hooked up to subcorpus creation and deletion actions and archives all the necessary arguments to provide additional information in the subcorpus list page or to regenerate subcorpora outside current installation (which is CNC's specific need).

 Deployment and running